-The CEO of FMO has delegated the task of investigating Disclosures to the Director Compliance and the External Facilitator.
-The Director Compliance, or the External Facilitator (in case the External Facilitator has conducted the investigation), reports directly to the CEO regarding Disclosures made under this Policy.
+Who Function Compliance and External Facilitator The CEO of FMO has delegated the task of investigating Disclosures to the Director Compliance and/or the External Facilitator.
+The Director Compliance and/or the External Facilitator report directly to the CEO regarding Disclosures made under this Policy.
 If a member of the Management Board is involved, the report will be made directly to the chair of the Supervisory Board.

-The Management Board of FMO is responsible for implementing this Policy and to ensure that employees and Third parties, as outlined in paragraph 1.2, are aware of the Policy.
+Management Board The Management Board of FMO is responsible for implementing this Policy and ensuring that employees and Third parties, as outlined in Section 1.1, are aware of the Policy.